 Those earning a Master’s Degree in Criminal Justice are well prepared to be leaders in their careers and related fields.
 When earning a master’s degree one can continue in their current career path with additional earning power, undertake leadership roles, or transition into teaching.

-- First-line supervisor of detectives– directly supervise and coordinate activities of members of police force.
+- First-line supervisor of detectives – directly supervises and coordinates activities of members of the police force.
 Median annual salary: $92,000.

-Offers an online Bachelor of Science in Criminal Justice.
-The University of Louisville participates in the Yellow Ribbon program.
+Offers a Bachelor of Science in Criminal Justice.
+Nyack College is a Yellow Ribbon school.